-The Division of Math, Science and Health Careers, Room W2-7, 1700 Spring Garden Street, Philadelphia, PA 19130, Telephone (215) 751-8430 or e-mail health@ccp.edu
+The Division of Liberal Studies, Room BR-21, 1700 Spring Garden Street, Philadelphia, PA 19130, Telephone (215) 751-8450; or the College Information Center (215) 751-8010.

 Gainful employment information is intended to provide students with better information about the effectiveness of college programs in preparing students for careers.
-Information provided includes estimated
+Information provided includes estimated program costs and time needed to complete the program, financing options and related careers.